-Note: This is content that was originally written for the book SQL Server 2017 Administration Inside Out, that did not meet the publishing deadline.
+Note: This was originally written for the book SQL Server 2017 Administration Inside Out, that did not meet the publishing deadline.
 A version of it is included in the book SQL Server 2019 Administration Inside Out, so there’s a good chance this post may be modified or deleted at some point in the future.

 A new cross-platform tool for SQL Server and Azure SQL Database

 Microsoft has released Azure Data Studio (known as SQL Operations Studio in preview), an exciting addition to the administration and development tooling (DevOps) for database platforms in general, and SQL Server specifically.

 Azure Data Studio is a tool that runs on multiple operating systems, supporting multiple database management systems.